GIVESocialMovement/play-json-form/README.md

 Important compatibility notes
 ------------------------------

-Since we aim to be API compatible with Play's Form, there are certain counter-intuitive behaviours that should be highlighted.
+Since we aim to facilitate the migration from Play's Form, there are certain counter-intuitive behaviours that should be highlighted.

 The below are the behaviours that you need to enable explicitly:

 * Set `translateNoneToEmpty` to `true` in order to make `seq` accept the absence of the value as `Seq.empty` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L683).
-* Set `translateEmptyStringToNone` to `true` in order to make `optional(text)` translate an empty string to `None` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L813).
+* Set `translateEmptyStringToNone` to `true` in order to make `opt(text)` translate an empty string to `None` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L813).
 * Set `translateAbsenceToFalse` to `true` in order to make `boolean` translate the absence of the key as `false` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/format/Format.scala#L181).

 When migrating from Play's Form, you __should enable__ both of these flags to avoid surprises.